-The Cosmology Large Angular Scale Surveyor (CLASS) project aims to make a unique measurement of the Cosmic Microwave Background (CMB) that will transform our understanding of the universe and fundamental physics with far-reaching impacts on the scientific community, the next generation of scientists, and the public.
-As electromagnetic radiation, the CMB has both an intensity and a polarization, and it is the polarization of the CMB that CLASS will map over 70% of the sky.
-Key outcomes of CLASS are:
+The Cosmology Large Angular Scale Surveyor (CLASS) project aims to make a unique measurement of the Cosmic Microwave Background (CMB) that will transform our understanding of the universe and fundamental physics.
+This measurement will leave a far-reaching impact on the scientific community, the next generation of scientists, and the public.
+As electromagnetic radiation, the CMB has both an intensity and a polarization: It is the polarization of the CMB that CLASS will use to map over 70% of the sky.

 To know more about CLASS, explore the rest of our website and connect with us on Twitter if you have any questions or comments!
 Further information about the science and technology of CLASS can be found under Publications.
 To understand more about the project, visit our Science page and our Wikipedia page.
 For updates on our team, take a look at news articles by the Baltimore Sun, the Hub, and The JHU News-Letter.
 For a more technical overview of the project, see the latest CLASS summary paper.